louislai/deathcube-successor-tower/Avenger_Guide.md

 Although the game description describe the left-hand side as Player 1, and right-hand side as Player 2, their inner representations in the engine is more along the line of Player 0 and Player 1 respectively.
 In fact the __side attribute of the PlayerAI object and side attribute of Player object is indexed from 0.

 Regarding security, the students never actually have direct access to the objects in the engine.
 Game data is made available to the student programs either by cloning them or by converting them to AI objects.
 Also I use the Object.defineProperty to set all the constants in __manifest.js__ to unwritable.
 This however might not be the best practice.
+(Actually towards the end of the project, I discovered about TypeScript which might be more appropriate for setting the visibility of private variables.
+But I did not have the time to implement it.)
 Obfuscation may also be considered.

 Also, the game is quite laggy on Safari.